Andrioden/javascript-astarf/README.md

 **Examples**

-Se the [astar-examples.test.js](./test/astar-examples.test.js) file for further examples on how to use this library
+* Se the [astar-examples.test.js](./test/astar-examples.test.js) file for further examples on how to use this library

 **Weights**

-Se the [astar-examples.test.js](./test/astar-examples.test.js) file for example
+* Se the [astar-examples.test.js](./test/astar-examples.test.js) file for example
 * A weight of 0 denotes a wall.
 * A weight cannot be negative.
 * A weight cannot be between 0 and 1 (exclusive).
+* A weight higher than 1 increases the cost of moving through that node.
 * A weight can contain decimal values (greater than 1).